Involuntary memory

-Involuntary memory, also known as involuntary explicit memory, involuntary conscious memory, involuntary aware memory, madeleine moment, mind pops and most commonly, involuntary autobiographical memory, is a sub-component of memory that occurs when cues encountered in everyday life evoke recollections of the past without conscious effort.
+Involuntary memory is a sub-component of memory that occurs when cues encountered in everyday life evoke recollections of the past without conscious effort.
 Voluntary memory, its opposite, is characterized by a deliberate effort to recall the past.

 Occurrences

 There appear to be at least three different contexts within which involuntary memory arises, as described by J.H.
 Mace in his book Involuntary Memory.
 These include those that occur in everyday life, those that occur during the processes of voluntary and involuntary recall, and those that occur as part of a psychiatric syndrome.

 Precious fragments

-These include involuntary memories as they arise in everyday mental functioning, comprising the most common occurrences.
-They are characterized by their element of surprise, as they appear to come into conscious awareness spontaneously.
+The most common kind of these phenomena has been termed "precious fragments."
+This type includes involuntary memories as they arise in everyday mental functioning, which are characterized by their element of surprise: they appear to come into conscious awareness spontaneously.
 They are the products of common every-day experiences such as eating a piece of cake, bringing to mind a past experience evoked by the taste.
 Research suggests that such experiences are especially strong and frequent in relation to one's sense of smell.
 The term "precious fragments" was coined by Marigold Linton, a pioneer in the study of autobiographical memory research.
-This is reflected, for example, in Proust's experience of remembering, upon dunking a madeleine cake in his tea in adulthood, a memory from childhood that occurred while eating madeleine dunked in tea.
+This is reflected, for example, in the narrator of Proust's In Search of Lost Time experience of remembering, upon tasting a madeleine cake in adulthood, a memory from childhood that occurred while eating madeleine dunked in tea.